whitelotus32/SQL/README.md

 Welcome to my portfolio!
 This repository contains a collection of projects and works that showcase my skills and experience as a **Data Analyst**.

+## 🙋‍♂️ About Me

+I'm a passionate data analyst who enjoys working on projects that leverage data to drive insights and help businesses make data-driven decisions.

 ## 📊 Projects

 ### 📈 Project 1: Superstore Data Analysis